morris-lab/CellOracle/docs/tutorials/index.rst

 - :doc:`networkanalysis`: This notebook introduces how to construct sample-specific GRN models.
 It also contains examples of network analysis with graph theory.
 - :doc:`simulation` : This notebook performs in silico gene perturbation analysis using GRN models.

-These tutorial notebooks above come with preprocessed demo dataset.
+Demo dataset is available in the tutorial notebooks above.
 You can try CellOracle quickly.
-But If you want to apply CellOracle to your scRNA-seq or scATAC dataset, please refer to the following tutorials.
+But If you want to apply CellOracle to your scRNA-seq or scATAC dataset, please refer to the following tutorials to know how to prepare input data.

 - :doc:`scrnaprocess`: This notebook explains preprocessing steps for scRNA-seq data.
 - :doc:`base_grn`: This tutorial explains how to prepare input data for TF motif scan.